Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms Baking.md

 Such results will be resolved upon closing the subscene.
 A workaround for this issue is planned for a future release.

-## HierarchyUpdateMode
+## Inheritance Flags

-`HierarchyUpdateMode` uses a flag system similar to `TransformUsageFlags`, and can be added to any entity in a baker, including entities obtained via `GetEntity()`.
-To do so, simply call the `IBaker.AddHierarchyModeFlags()` extension method and pass in the desired world-space lock flags.
+`InheritanceFlags` baking uses a flag system similar to `TransformUsageFlags`, and can be added to any entity in a baker, including entities obtained via `GetEntity()`.
+To do so, simply call the `IBaker.AddInheritanceFlags()` extension method and pass in the desired world-space lock flags.
 All requests targeting a specific entity will be combined with bitwise-OR logic.

+## Partial Overrides

+You can override the local transform or parent in a baker without using `ManualOverride`.
+To do so, add the `BakedLocalTransformOverride` or `BakedParentOverride` components respectively, and initialize their values to what you want them to be.

+## Order Preservation

+Unless you override the parent, the order of siblings of a Game Object are preserved when baked into entities.
+Entities that do not come from Game Objects will follow all those that do in the sibling sequence.

 ## Systems